41 of Your Problems Solved!

 A: We have packages for first-time or existing customers.
 Use the convenient chart to find the right package for you.

-Q: Can I really have the entire UltraPAK shipped pre-installed on USB 3 hard drive?
+Q: Can I really have the entire UltraPAK shipped pre-installed on a USB 3 hard drive?

 A: Yes, in addition to e-delivery/download, you can choose during checkout to get a physical backup copy hard drive for only $25 US (free shipping).
 You can use Band-in-a-Box directly from the hard disk, or copy it to your computer.